Curcuma [KER-koo-muh] is an elegant perennial summer plant with over 100 species.

 The ginger Curcuma is recognized as one of the most vibrant summer garden plants.

-During its flowering season, the succulent plant produces bright, trumpet-shaped flower spikes with blossoms in pink, white, and purple hues.
+During its flowering season, this plant produces bright, trumpet-shaped flower bracts with blooms in pink, white, and purple hues.

 They also produce bitter-smelling leaves which make them stand out from the crowd.